HiBorn4/testline/README.md

 ```

 ### Additional Notes:
-- Replace `screenshots/home.png`, `screenshots/q1.png`, etc., with the actual paths to your screenshot files.
+- Make sure the `demo/home.jpg`, `demo/q1.jpg`, etc., paths point to the correct locations of your images in the repository.
-- Update `[Watch Demo](path-to-video)` with the actual path or link to your demo video.
+- Replace `[Watch the Demo Video](demo/demo.mp4)` with the correct path or URL to your video.
-- Update `https://github.com/yourusername/quiz-app.git` with the actual GitHub repository URL.
+- Update `https://github.com/yourusername/quiz-app.git` with your GitHub repository URL.
-- If you have any special acknowledgments, add them in the "Acknowledgements" section.

-This README provides a detailed overview of your project, highlights its features, and guides users through installation and usage, making it informative and engaging.
+This README now includes a visually appealing grid for the screenshots and a direct link to the demo video, enhancing the overall presentation and user engagement.